AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Go confidently in the direction of your dreams!
-Live the life you've imagined. — Henry David Thoreau
+> If I have seen further than others, it is by standing upon the shoulders of giants. — Isaac Newton
 <!--END_SECTION:quote-->